spring-ai-alibaba/JManus/src/main/java/com/alibaba/cloud/ai/lynxe/user/README-USER.md

 # User Module

-This module provides simple user management functionality following the adapter pattern used in the JManus project.
+This module provides simple user management functionality following the adapter pattern used in the Lynxe project.

 ## Structure